-Valproic acid and lamotrigine have been used for decades as therapies for treatment of epilepsy.50-52 There is not a clear consensus regarding superiority in effectiveness for any of the numerous currently available therapies for epilepsy, each of which has different known adverse effects and risk profiles.53 For example, valproic acid has black box warnings for hepatotoxicity, teratogenicity, and pancreatitis54 whereas lamotrigine can cause serious rashes (Stevens-Johnson syndrome) within 8 weeks of initiation52 and serious immune system reactions (hemophagocytic lymphohistiocytosis (HLH))55.
+Valproic acid and lamotrigine have been used for decades as therapies for treatment of epilepsy.51-53 There is not a clear consensus regarding superiority in effectiveness for any of the numerous currently available therapies for epilepsy, each of which has different known adverse effects and risk profiles.
+For example, valproic acid has black box warnings for hepatotoxicity, teratogenicity, and pancreatitis whereas lamotrigine can cause serious rashes (Stevens-Johnson syndrome) within 8 weeks of initiation and serious immune system reactions (hemophagocytic lymphohistiocytosis (HLH)).

-We will identify patients who newly initiate valproic acid or lamotrigine after at least 183 days without dispensations of drugs used for seizures (e.g. valproic acid, lamotrigine, topiramate, carbamazepine, phenytoin, oxcarbazepine, ethusuximide, zonisamide, phenytoind, phenobarbital, primidone, felbamate, levetiracetam, tiagabine, zonisamide, gabapentin, esclicarbazepine, vigabatrin, lacosamide, pregabalin, pregabalin, rufinamide, clonazepam).
-Patients must be enrolled in the database with medical and drug coverage for at least 183 days prior to the initiation date (index date for cohort entry) and have at least one diagnosis for epilepsy (ICD9: 345.xx) and one diagnosis code for convulsions (ICD9: 779.0, 780.3, and 780.39) in an inpatient or outpatient setting during this time (algorithm adapted from Wilner et al ENREF 5356).
-We will exclude patients who initiate both valproic acid and lamotrigine on the same day, are younger than 2 or older than 65 on the date of initiation, have claims indicative of traumatic brain injury, stroke, liver disease, pancreatitis, or pregnancy during the 183 days prior to or on the index date (see design diagram in appendix).
+We will identify patients who newly initiate valproic acid or lamotrigine after at least 183 days without dispensations for either drug.
+Patients must be enrolled in the database with medical and drug coverage for at least 183 days prior to the initiation date.
+We will exclude patients who initiate both valproic acid and lamotrigine on the same day, are younger than 2 or older than 65 on the date of initiation, have claims indicative of liver disease, pancreatitis, Stevens-Johnsons syndrome, hemophagocytic lymphohistiocytosis, or pregnancy during the 183 days prior to or on the index date (see design diagram in appendix).
 We will conduct separate analyses for subgroups of patients aged 2 to 18 years and patients 19-65 years old at the time of initiation.